<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 A Flavorful Mediterranean Bike Journey through Timeless Sicily

-With Tourissimo, you will see (and taste) the real Sicily.
-This seductive Mediterranean island has lured conquerors and visitors for centuries.
-Phoenicians, Greeks, Romans, Arabs, and Normans have all contributed to the many layers of its vibrant culture.
-We’ll steep ourselves in the sights, scents, and flavors of the western part of Sicily, an area less exploited by tourism.
-We’ll swim in pristine waters, sample the finest wines of the island at a local producer, and learn about the Greek heritage of Selinunte, a stunning waterfront village that is a UNESCO Archeological Site.
+With Tourissimo, you’ll have the chance to immerse yourself in the real Sicily, a seductive Mediterranean island that has captivated conquerors and visitors for centuries.
+Phoenicians, Greeks, Romans, Arabs, and Normans have all left their mark, creating a rich tapestry of culture.
+Our bike tour focuses on western Sicily, a region less touched by mass tourism.
+We’ll swim in pristine waters, sample the finest wines of the island at a local producer, and learn about the Greek heritage of Selinunte Archeological Site.

 Not sure if you can do it?
 Contact us to schedule a call about how demanding the rides are or about reserving an E-bike.